l1-ca0/Distributed_LLM_Inference_Gateway/README.md

 # Distributed LLM Inference Gateway

-A high-performance inference gateway in C++17 that routes client requests to a cluster of LLM serving replicas with load balancing, fault tolerance, and streaming token delivery.
-Replicas use a SWIM gossip protocol for decentralized membership and failure detection.
+A high-performance inference gateway in C++17 that routes client requests to a cluster of LLM serving replicas.
+The gateway provides KV-cache-aware routing via consistent hashing, weighted load balancing, fault tolerance with mid- stream failover and request hedging, circuit breaker for degraded replica detection, streaming token delivery, backpressure management, and zero-downtime rolling updates.
+Replicas participate in a SWIM gossip protocol for decentralized membership and failure detection.

 ## Architecture